 For the academic year 2014-15

-you must complete the 2014-15 BOGFW, FAFSA or CADA Application.
-Please note: the last day to apply for this year will be May 29, 2015.
+You must complete the 2014-15 BOGFW, FAFSA or CADA Application.
+Please note: the 14-15 BOGFW application is not longer available online.
+Please click here to access the paper application, which must be printed, completed and submitted to the Financial Aid Office no later than May 29, 2015.
 There are no exceptions.

 For the academic year 2015-16

 You must complete the 2015-16 BOGFW, FAFSA or CADA Application.
 The 2015-16 BOGFW application is available now.
 Please click on the link above.

 *California Residency status is determined by the SWC Admissions/Registrar’s Department.